31 companies hiring for sci-tech roles in Ireland this year

 Flipdish

-Ireland’s newest unicorn is to hire 700 people this year.
-Almost a third of all these jobs will be based in Ireland, according to the online ordering platform company.
-Some will also be remote.
+Ireland’s newest unicorn plans to hire 700 people this year.
+Almost a third of these jobs will be based in Ireland, according to the online ordering platform, and some will also be remote.

-Most of the positions on offer will be tech based, with the company seeking software architects, data scientists, engineers and product designers.
+Most of the positions on offer will be in technology, and the company is currently seeking software architects, data scientists, engineers and product designers.

-Flipdish is headquartered in Dublin with offices across Europe and the US.

 Henkel

-Chemical and consumer goods manufacturer Henkel operates worldwide but also has three sites in Ireland, including a 3D printing hub in Tallaght and an adhesives manufacturing site in Ballyfermot.
+Chemical and consumer goods manufacturer Henkel operates worldwide and has three sites in Ireland, including a 3D printing hub in Tallaght and an adhesives manufacturing site in Ballyfermot.

 The company is currently hiring for a variety of roles in Ireland, including a facility supervisor, a process engineer, and a safety, health and environment specialist.